sweetest-framework/sweetest/GUIDELINES.md

    When not selecting anything, you can't save
 ```

 Apparently both test classes test the same physical entity (`DeviceSelectionViewModel`), but logically a separation makes sense.
-Also we can observe that the tests are now concerned about blocks of functionality, not classes.
-By which means we achieve the wanted behavior is not of any concern of the test class anymore.
-The physical link should be maintained by using the same package as the production class, though!
+Also we can observe that the tests are now concerned about chunks of functionality, not technical implementation.
+The classes should be placed in the same package as the implementation classes, though!

+#### Steps classes

+The principle applies not only to the top-level acceptance and/or integration tests, also steps classes should adhere whenever possible.
+This is especially true for the `BackendFakeSteps` class shown in the introduction part of this guidelines.

+In the example we create this steps class `BackendFakeSteps` by whose name we can already tell it rather aims at the concept of a backend rather the concrete implementation of a `BackendGateway`.
+So the steps class is abstracting a backend on a very high level.
+This is good because by that it's API (which is used by the test) becomes as independent as possible from the classes and data types used below.
+And by that we can feel fairly safe using this steps class in many places throughout our test suite without needing to fear future changes.

-**Summary:** Strive for organizing by logical groups of functionality instead of classes, but stay in the same package as the production code.
+Also steps classes should be placed in the same package as the implementation classes.

-After having the test class you need to:

-* define a "SuT" steps class
+#### Starting at the "SuT" steps class

+A good way of explaining how to structure steps classes is to start with a "master" steps class.

+The SuT steps class plays a special role.
+It aims at...

+* Being the main touch point for the test
+* Defining the setup of the test
-* define eventual other steps classes that abstract access to or mock/fake behavior of production classes
+* Resembling multiple other steps classes as needed
-* flesh out the test functions (test should be compilable then); and finally
-* flesh out the steps classes (the tests should be runnable and failing then); and eventually
-* make the tests green (if you apply behavior-driven development)

-### Creating a "SuT" steps class

-The first steps class you create should act as a "master", defining the system under test (SuT) as well as the test system for it.

-* Almost all calls you do from the test class should go to or via this steps class.
-* The steps class should define which production classes are to be be put under test
-* And how the test system for it looks like

-To explain this let's create an example with a simple dependency tree:
+To explain this let's refresh our memory with the example from the introduction above:

 ```
 LoginViewModel      <-- handles requests from/to UI, uses AuthManager